 Naritasan Park, Chiba

-Even though this site is smaller in size, with about 500 red and white plum trees, it is worth strolling around the park admiring the many old trees with small, pretty flowers, to be transported into this tranquil atmosphere.
-On Saturdays and Sundays during the “Narita Plum Blossom Festival”, there are performances of shamisen and other traditional Japanese instruments, tea ceremonies, and umeshu.
+Even though this site is smaller, with about 500 red and white plum trees, it is worth strolling around the park, admiring the many old trees with small, pretty flowers, and enjoying the tranquil atmosphere.
+On Saturdays and Sundays during the “Narita Plum Blossom Festival,” there are performances of shamisen and other traditional Japanese instruments, tea ceremonies, and umeshu.

 Ogose Plum Grove, Saitama